 From time to time, we are involved in litigation and proceedings in the ordinary course of our business.
-Other than the legal proceedings disclosed in Part I, Item 3.
-"Legal Proceedings" of our Annual Report on Form 10-K for the year ended December 31, 2022, we are not involved in any legal proceeding that we believe would have a material effect on our business or financial condition.
-There have been no material changes or developments in our legal proceedings during the three months ended March 31, 2023 from those previously disclosed in Part I, Item 3.
-"Legal Proceedings" of our Annual Report on Form 10-K for the year ended December 31, 2022, other than as described below.
+Other than as disclosed below, we are not involved in any legal proceeding that we believe would have a material effect on our business or financial condition.
+There have been no material changes or developments in our legal proceedings from those previously disclosed in Part II, Item 1.
+"Legal Proceedings" of our Quarterly Reports on Form 10-Q for the quarterly periods ended March 31, 2023 and June 30, 2023.